 Inquiry maths: Nature’s secret codes

 Year 7 (60 mins)

-Students explore patterns in maths and science and how problem solving and inquiry skills are useful for biologists.
-We will guide them in discovering how maths provides the basis for understanding patterns in the natural world.
+Students explore how collecting data about the world can reveal patterns.
+They will discover how maths provides the basis for understanding structural patterns in the natural world.

 Digital Technology: Ozobots – Colour coding